kata-containers/kata-containers/Developer-Guide.md

 >
 > - You should only do this step if you are on aarch64/arm64.
 > - You should include [Eric Auger's latest PCDIMM/NVDIMM patches](https://patchwork.kernel.org/cover/10647305/) which are
->   under upstream review for supporting nvdimm on aarch64.
+>   under upstream review for supporting NVDIMM on aarch64.
 >
 You could build the custom `qemu-system-aarch64` as required with the following command:
 ```